Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D15
+Finished my first post-Makers Rails application [Univ App](https://github.com/Whatapalaver/univ_app).
+I found it really handy to walk through a professional approach to Rails app execution.
+I learned a few debug tricks using byebug but also felt far more familiar with the DIY user authentication using bcrypt.
+It's also the first project where I feel pretty happy with the design of the frontend.

 ### R3D13
 More Rails today and then I had fun unpicking the experiment with haml.
 I don’t like it.
 It may be neater but erb follows the rules of html which I already understand, with haml it feels like I have to learn too much syntax.
 I’ve been writing in erb and converting to haml which isn’t great workflow.